-This qualification is part of a suite of Cambridge Technicals in Engineering at Levels 2 and 3.
-Normally, learners would choose one of the OCR Level 2 Cambridge Technicals in Engineering qualifications because they are aged 16 years plus, are in full-time education, but aren't quite ready to study a Level 3 qualification in this sector at this stage.
+This qualification is part of a suite of Cambridge Technicals in Sport and Physical Activity at Levels 2 and 3.
+Normally, learners would choose one of the OCR Level 2 Cambridge Technical in Sport and Physical Activity qualifications because they are aged 16 years plus, are in full-time education but aren't quite ready to study a Level 3 qualification in this sector at this stage.
+The Level 3 qualification is designed for learners who wish to progress to Higher Education on a sport and physical activity-related programme or into employment in a more skilled job role.